 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.

-The Company is exposed to changes in fair value of its investment in KGHM Ajax, which is based on the underlying fair value of KGHM Ajax's assets.
+The Company is not currently exposed to other price risk.